framelab-univaq/llm-agents-hub/docs/taxonomy.md

 # Taxonomy & Tags

-This page defines the controlled vocabulary we use across the hub so entries stay consistent and searchable.
-**Use 3–7 tags per item, all lowercase, hyphen-separated** (e.g., `tool-use`, `multi-agent`).
-Add a **Tags** column to tables where possible.

----
+How the hub is organized.
+We use concise tags (agent type, capability, environment/task, evaluation, tooling, domain) so you can filter and jump to related resources fast.

 ## Core facets